mcginnis92/Friend-Finder/README.md

 # Pet-Finder
 ## Purpose
-Friend Finder is an app that matches users to a pet based on compatibility.
+Pet Finder is an app that matches users to a pet based on compatibility.
 The match is made by calculating which pet is the most similar to the user in each survey response.

 ## Getting Started
 This app is deployed to Heroku; [check it out here to instantly demo](https://pet-finder-mmoran.herokuapp.com/).